By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 PEKKA PARVIAINEN / SCIENCE PHOTO LIBRARY PEKKA PARVIAINEN / SCIENCE PHOTO LIBRARY

-Cumulus cloud.
-Billowing bank of cumulus clouds with typical "cotton wool" appearance.
-Cumulus clouds have rounded tops and those associated with rain are generally deep and dark in appearance from the ground, although not rising as high as cumulonimbus clouds.
-Cumulus may be formed at a frontal system boundary or as a result of thermal cell activity, with a low-altitude cloud base at between 300 and 1,000 metres (1,000 and 3,000 feet).
-The depth varies generally between 500 and 1,500 metres (1,500 feet and 5,000 feet).
+Cumulus clouds.
+View of large banks of cumulus clouds over a forest.
+These clouds have the typical "cotton wool" appearance.
+Cumulus clouds have rounded tops and those associated with rain are generally deep and dark in appearance, although not rising as high as cumulonimbus clouds.
+Cumulus may be formed at a frontal system boundary or as a result of thermal cell activity.
+They are typically between 300 and 1000 metres above the ground at their lowest point, and their depth varies generally between 500 and 1500 metres.

 Model release not required.
 Property release not required.